Stage III: Common Standard 1 – Institutional Infrastructure to Support Educator Preparation

 (1.2) The institution actively involves faculty, instructional personnel, and relevant constituents in the organization, coordination, and decision making for all educator preparation programs. | Provide a table showing activities in which identified constituents are involved in program development, organization, coordination, and decision making.
 Include constituents (name/role and affiliation) who are and will continue to be regularly involved with the program(s). | 1.2: Table of Activities |

 (1.3) The education unit ensures that faculty and instructional personnel regularly and systematically collaborate with colleagues in P-12 settings, college and university units and members of the broader educational community to improve educator preparation. | Provide links to authentic policy documents (faculty handbooks, retention and tenure policies, contracts, MOUs, agendas, etc.) which ensure relevant faculty and instructional personnel will be informed of the requirement to regularly and systematically collaborate with colleagues in PK-12 settings, college and university units and members of the broader educational community to improve educator preparation.
 Link to the specific places within each document which addresses this element.
-Draft documentation is acceptable | Per the Standards of Academe, Mary Lou Fulton College for Teaching and Learning Innovation (MLFC) ensures that faculty and instructional personnel will regularly and systematically collaborate with colleagues in P-12 settings, college and university units and members of the broader educational community to improve educator preparation.
+Draft documentation is acceptable | MLFC ensures that all faculty and instructional personnel who regularly teach in the California educator preparation programs will engage in regular, systematic, and purposefully designed collaboration with P–12 partners, university colleagues, and members of the broader educational community.
+In alignment with California Education Code §44227.5, faculty and instructional personnel employed by colleges and universities who regularly teach one or more courses in an educator preparation program leading to a credential must also actively participate in the California public school system at least once every three academic years, in a manner appropriate to their credential area.

 (1.4) The institution provides the unit with sufficient resources for the effective operation of each educator preparation program, including, but not limited to, coordination, admission, advisement, curriculum, professional development/ instruction, field-based supervision, and clinical experiences. | Briefly describe (not to exceed 200 words) and embed links to evidence for how the institution will support the education unit, allowing the unit to provide the identified resources for program(s).